KarrLab/datanator_frontend/README.md

 ## License
 This package is released under the [MIT license](LICENSE).

-## File Organization
-- scenes - this contains the code to render each individual webpage.
-  - Home - the home page.
-  - SearchResults - the page to display the results after a search.
-  - BiochemicalEntityDetails - the main data page, which displays metadata and experimental observations about a biochemical entity.
-  - About - the About page.
-  - Help - page with tutorial on Datanator and FAQ.
-  - Stats - page summarizing the contents of Datanator's database.
-  - Error404 - page to display during an error.
-- components
-  - ErrorDialog
-  - FeedbackForm - form for a user to provide feedback on specific webpages
-  - Footer - the footer on the bottom of each webpage
-  - Header - the header on the top of each webpage
-  - SearchForm - the search bar on the homepage and embedded into the header
-- utils - miscellaneous helper functions (e.g. removeDuplicates, formatScientificNotation, etc.)
-- services
-- tests - unit tests in Jest
-- CSS, images: with associated scene/component

 ## Development team
 This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York.